javomode/recipe-ratings-food.com/README.md

 2. Test Statistic

-I used Pearson’s correlation coefficient (Pearson’s r) as the test statistic.
+I used Pearson’s r as the test statistic.
 This measures the strength and direction of a linear relationship between two continuous variables.
 It is a widely used and interpretable measure of linear association, making it a good choice when a linear relationship is plausible.

 4. Procedure